I am a

 You can read about these in more detail by clicking on them at the top of the menu bar and going to our other websites dedicated to this amazing programs [MATES] and therapy [Brainspotting]

-You can choose to meet in my office in Crows Nest, NSW, Australia, or we can meet via phone or Skype.
+You can choose to meet in my office, (address given on confirmation of your supervision session) or we can meet via phone, FaceTime, Zoom or Skype.

 Our supervision is always collaborative, we work together for the best outcomes for you and your clients.

 I put a lot of time and effort into my supervision sessions.
 I expect the same from you.

 Please let me know if you have any learning requirements, as I will do my best to work within those.

 If you have Dyslexia, or if you have Scotopic Sensitivity/Perceptual Dyslexia/Irlen Syndrome, I have just found a wonderful font called DYSLEXIE that may be helpful for you to download [free].

 You can then transfer other fonts into this one, which is easier for you to read.

 I receive supervision of my supervision sessions with another PACFA approved supervisor, this is to ensure best practice on my part.

 One of my goals is to support you to increase your self-understanding, understanding of your clients and understanding of the therapy you are providing your clients.